 Academic accommodations may not fundamentally alter the nature of an academic program; consequently, some programs will require additional documentation before accommodations can be approved for those classes and assessments.
 The following programs have provided guidance on this requirement:

 - Nursing Programs: State licensing of nurses requires successful performance on the NCLEX-RN or NCLEX-PN exams, and the Texas Board of Nursing’s guidelines for special accommodations based on ADA considerations are applied to those assessments.
 Those Texas Board of Nursing policies, further inform the policies followed by the Nursing Programs at Grayson College.
-Prior to the Spring 2016 semester, these forms and a fuller explanation of these procedures will be available from the Office of Disability Services.
+These forms and a fuller explanation of these procedures will be available from the Accessibility Services Office.

-- Approval forms are not retroactive and must be updated each semester.
-Students submit a written request at the beginning of each semester for which they are enrolled.
+- Accommodation approvals are not retroactive and must be updated each semester.
+Students submit an accommodation request at the beginning of each semester for which they are enrolled.